Heating the water with a wood stove

 How long does it take for a hot tub to heat up?

 On average, a wood-fired hot tub takes between 1.5 and 4 hours to heat up.
 Using a thermometer in the water helps to accurately measure the temperature.
-We recommend heating to a temperature of 38 degrees Celsius for the perfect bathing experience.

 How do you get a hot tub hot quickly?